 Leaving the stand by the Exhibitor during the opening hours of the Fair requires the Organizer's consent after prior written notification in the trade fair office.

 The Organizer is not responsible for the Exhibitor's items left in the abandoned stand during assembly and disassembly and during the fair event.
+In case of abandoning any property by the Exhibitor that takes places after the disassembly period on the premises of the Organizer’s headquarters, the aforementioned property shall be considered by the Organizer as abandoned.

+Abandoning any property on the premises of the Organizer’s headquarters is not allowed.
+In case of abandoning of any property the Organizer is entitled to either check or remove abandoned property.

 It is unacceptable during the Fair to occupy any area outside the area of the Exhibition stand ordered.
 In the event of breaking this prohibition, the Exhibitor is obliged, at the request of the Organizer, to immediately remove items extending beyond the exhibition stand and to pay for the additional space occupied, according to the conversion factor: number of sqm occupied area x (price for 1 sqm of stand + 100%).